SzuHannah/bitcoin-data-process/commands/README.md

 # bitcoin-neo4j-notes
-Documenting my notes for constructing neo4j database for bitcoin data
+Documenting some useful command for constructing neo4j database for bitcoin data
 ## Useful commands
 ### pre-processing bitcoin-csv files
 1. from blockxxxx_xxxx.csv to input_rel and output_rel(split transaction records of each block into input and output)